-Operating Governance does not encompass every decision — only the key ones.
+Operating Governance need not encompass every decision or process — only the key ones.
 The key decisions are those which most affect elements of the strategy: choices shaping the organization’s ability to compete for targeted customers, and to win in the chosen markets.
 Certain fundamental decisions are almost always key, such as who controls hiring, performance evaluation, sales quotas, and budgets.
 Others may be less obvious but no less crucial — for example, who defines the market segments; or who enforces technical standards, and how.

 Governance and Decision Processes